monkeytypegame/monkeytype/CONTRIBUTING.md

 1. Install [Mongodb Community Edition](https://docs.mongodb.com/manual/administration/install-community/) and ensure that it is running

 1. Optional - Install [Mongodb-compass](https://www.mongodb.com/try/download/compass?tck=docs_compass).
 This tool can be used to see and manipulate your data visually.
+   1. To connect, type `mongodb://localhost:27017` in the connection string box and press connect.
+The monkeytype database will be created and shown` after the server is started.

 ## Building and Running